Chitosan: Research

+Chitosan and derivatives have been developed for their potential use in nanomaterials, bioadhesives, wound dressing materials, drug delivery systems, enteric coatings, and in medical devices.
+For example, chitosan nanoparticles produced using sodium tripolyphosphate as crosslinker are stable and biocompatible enough to be used as drug delivery materials.

 Bioprinting

 Bioinspired materials, a manufacturing concept inspired by natural nacre, shrimp carapace, or insect cuticles, has led to development of bioprinting methods to manufacture large scale consumer objects using chitosan.
 This method is based on replicating the molecular arrangement of chitosan from natural materials into fabrication methods, such as injection molding or mold casting.
 Once discarded, chitosan-constructed objects are biodegradable and non-toxic.
 The method is used to engineer and bioprint human organs or tissues.

 Pigmented chitosan objects can be recycled, with the option of reintroducing or discarding the dye at each recycling step, enabling reuse of the polymer independently of colorants.
 Unlike other plant-based bioplastics (e.g. cellulose, starch), the main natural sources of chitosan come from marine environments and do not compete for land or other human resources.

+3D bioprinting of tissue engineering scaffolds for creating artificial tissues and organs is another application where chitosan has gained popularity.
+Chitosan has high biocompatibility, biodegradability, and antimicrobial, hemostatic, wound healing and immunomodulatory activities which make it suitable for making artificial tissues.

 Weight loss

 Chitosan is marketed in a tablet form as a "fat binder".
 Although the effect of chitosan on lowering cholesterol and body weight has been evaluated, the effect appears to have no or low clinical importance.
 Reviews from 2016 and 2008 found there was no significant effect, and no justification for overweight people to use chitosan supplements.
 In 2015, the U.S. Food and Drug Administration issued a public advisory about supplement retailers who made exaggerated claims concerning the supposed weight loss benefit of various products.